 IMA Juniors and Seniors may register directly in Albert for ITP courses.
-They will be available for registration on or around November 22nd.
+They will be available for registration on December 4th.

 Please do not count on any particular ITP course being open and fill out your schedule with alternate classes in advance of this.